 Gloriosa Lily Care

 Gloriosa lily grows in full sun to partial shade.
 Especially in hot, dry climates, it does better with some protection from the hot afternoon sun, such as dappled shade from nearby taller plants.
-Shadier conditions may reduce flowering.
+Shadier conditions might reduce flowering.

 Gloriosa lily needs even moisture during the growing season from spring to fall.
 In the absence of rain, water it regularly while making sure there is good drainage, so the plant never sits in soggy, wet soil.

 In its native environment, gloriosa lily grows at elevations up to 2,000 feet, where the daytime temperature is moderate, around 70 degrees Fahrenheit, and nights are cool, around 60 degrees Fahrenheit.
 As a garden plant, it will do best in similar circumstances.
 Gloriosa lily does not do well in hot, arid climates.
 In high humidity, on the other hand, gloriosa lily is in its element—think of the monsoon seasons common to its native habitat.

 Fertilize gloriosa lily about once a month with a diluted complete fertilizer during the growing season, less frequently when the soil is very rich.
 Too much fertilizer will not necessarily lead to a better bloom and can instead encourage the growth of foliage at the expense of flowers.

 The species form of gloriosa lily has flowers with bright red petals edged with equally bright yellow.
 There are also several named cultivars of gloriosa lily that offer flower variations.
 Some popular ones include:

 - ‘Citrina’: This variety has yellow tepals with maroon stripes.